-Forgive the slightly mysoginistic title, this post is actually aimed at shorter riders both men and women alike.
-Though as nature would have it, women on the whole do tend to be a little shorter than men.
+Forgive the slightly misogynistic title, this post is actually aimed at shorter riders, both men and women alike.

 In producing this list, we only considered bikes with a seat height of less than 800mm and/or a factory lowering kit, but seat height isn’t everything.
 Most cruisers would fit into this category, from the Kawasaki Elminitor (680mm) right up to 1,854cc Yamaha Midnight Star (735mm), however despite low seat heights, most cruisers have wide seat pans, are extraordinarily heavy, and difficult to maneuver at slow speed, or at a paddle.
 Additionally, the raised bars, and large turning circle can prove problematic.